 The purpose of the Pyramid Model is to help states coordinate their efforts and come together to support children.
 From selecting a leadership team to planning collaborative meetings, we’ve compiled evidence-based research to make implementation not only easier but more successful.

-Follow the advice here and download our Free State Planning Toolkit (link to toolkit).
+Follow the advice here and download our Free State Planning Toolkit.
 Soon, you can begin to create systems, or in this article’s focus, meetings, that generate action and results.

 Set logistics and ground rules for efficiency

 For team development and task management, meetings are critical.
 But they can fall apart without preparation, communication, and leadership.

 Prior to the meeting, decide on the logistics:

 Where will the meeting be held and at what time?

 Is that convenient to all parties?

 What technology will be needed to run the meeting?